-Illinois is the stronghold of the Chicago Blackhawks, has enough frozen winter ponds to sustain a phalanx of pee wee hockey leagues, and a significant population.
+Illinois is the stronghold of the Chicago Blackhawks, and although the Blackhawks Playoff Odds aren't the brightest for this season, they has enough frozen winter ponds to sustain a phalanx of pee wee hockey leagues, and a significant population.
 No wonder so many NHL players were born there.

 In addition to being the home of Illinois sports betting, the Land of Lincoln has also been the birthplace of many fine NHL players.
 Where does Illinois rank among states that have produced the most pro hockey standouts?
 Let’s find out: